MetaSys-LISBP/IsoCor/doc/faq.rst

 Finally, practical examples are provided in the :ref:`Tutorials`.

-"What are the alternatives to IsoCor?"
+What are the alternatives to IsoCor?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You will find scripts for correction of HRMS data out there, but we won’t recommend any since, to the best of our knowledge, they implement algorithms that partly fail for high-resolution datasets (see IsoCor v2 publication).